stafiprotocol/developer/docs/modules/l2_connext_restaking_module.md

 ## Off-Chain Relayer

-The Off-Chain Relayer, also known as Connext-Relay, is a key component of the L2 Native Restaking Module.
+The Off-Chain Relayer, also known as Connext-Relay, is a key component of the L2 Connext Restaking Module.
 It is used to periodically trigger contract transactions for cross-chain staking from the XDeposit contract on L2 to L1.
 It facilitates communication between different chains and ensures the smooth execution of cross-chain operations.

 Repository: [Connext Relay](https://github.com/stafiprotocol/connext-relay)